-The following table provides information as of October 31, 2013, with respect to compensation plans (including individual compensation arrangements) under which equity securities of the Registrant are authorized for issuance.
+The following table provides information as of October 31, 2014, with respect to compensation plans (including individual compensation arrangements) under which equity securities of the Registrant are authorized for issuance.
 The Registrant has no equity compensation plan not approved by security holders.
 All outstanding awards were issued under the Registrant's Stock Incentive Plan approved by shareholders on February 17, 2005, and amended and approved by shareholders on February 17, 2011.
 No further options or other awards may be granted under the Stock Option Plan.
 There are 3,500,000 shares of common stock authorized for issuance under the Stock Incentive Plan.

-Plan category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)(2) Equity compensation plans approved by security holders 297,061 849,667 Equity compensation plans not approved by security holders 0 0 Total 297,061 849,667
+Plan category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)(2) Equity compensation plans approved by security holders 336,301 614,932 Equity compensation plans not approved by security holders Total 336,301 614,932